 Save 49% off plus 3 free months of the best UAE VPN

-As the full package, ExpressVPN is the best option for those in the United Arab Emirates, and now it's even better value with 49% off plus three months free – that's 15 months for the price of 12.
+As the full package, ExpressVPN is the best option for those in the UAE, and now it's even better value with 49% off plus three months free – that's 15 months for the price of 12.
 Combine that with a 30-day money-back guarantee and you've got a great-value package with the best UAE VPN money can buy.

 As one of the biggest and best-known VPN providers out there, it's no wonder NordVPN works great as a UAE VPN.
 With tons of servers – with some located in the UAE – users have a huge selection to choose from.